 user and those performed through an integration.

 Best Practice: We recommend creating a unique user for each integration.
-This will help make it more clear which changes that were made by each integration and will allow you to limit the scope of
+This will help make it more clear which changes were made by each integration and will allow you to limit the scope of

 access for each integration to only the documents appropriate for that integration.